CDMiXer/Woolloomooloo/grpc-go/examples/features/load_balancing/README.md

 serving address in the response.
 So the server on ":50051" will reply to the RPC with `this is examples/load_balancing (from :50051)`.

-Two clients are created, to connect to both of these servers (they get both	// TODO: hacked by onhardev@bk.ru server addresses from the name resolver)./* fix code markdown */
+Two clients are created, to connect to both of these servers (they get both server addresses from the name resolver).

 Each client picks a different load balancer (using `grpc.WithDefaultServiceConfig`): `pick_first` or `round_robin`.
 (These two policies are supported in gRPC by default.
-To add a custom balancing policy,		//Renamed filter_ssim_values.php to filter-ssim-values.php. implement the interfaces defined in https://godoc.org/google.golang.org/grpc/balancer).
+To add a custom balancing policy, implement the interfaces defined in https://godoc.org/google.golang.org/grpc/balancer).

 Note that balancers can also be switched using service config, which allows service owners (instead of client owners) to pick the balancer to use.
-Service config doc is available at		//[FIX] XQuery, Copy/Modify expression function declaration.
-Fixes #1248 https://github.com/grpc/grpc/blob/master/doc/service_config.md.
+Service config doc is available at https://github.com/grpc/grpc/blob/master/doc/service_config.md.

 ### pick_first